sapho-sys/Back_To_Bowling/README.md

 All the tests should pass on Github Action(NodeJS CI).

 Don't start creating the web app if your tests are not passing.
-Get assistance & clarification if needed from the `mentors@projectcodex.co` before potentially blindly proceeding.

 Create an `index.js` file for your ExpressJS web app.